roseengineering/rffdtd/README.md

-    filename        # name of text file or .npz file to load ) rffdtd.save_touchstone(  # save to a touchstone file f,              # list of frequencies corresponding to each s-parameter matrix s,              # list of s-parameter matrices
+    filename        # name of text file or .npz file to load ) rffdtd.save_touchstone(  # save to a touchstone file f,              # frequencies corresponding to each s-parameter matrix s,              # list of s-parameter matrices
-    zo=None,        # line impedance of ports in ohms (default 50) dtype=None,     # type of formatting, whether 'RI', 'MA' or 'DB' (default 'RI') precision=None, # number of signficant digits to output (default 6) filename=None   # name of text file (by default console) or .nzp file to write s-sparameters to )
+    dtype=None,     # formatting, whether 'RI', 'MA' or 'DB' (default 'RI') zo=None,        # line impedance of ports in ohms (default 50) precision=None, # number of signficant digits to output (default 6) filename=None   # name of text file (by default console) or .nzp file )
 ```